Stash App Review 2021: Fractional Share Investing

 Pretty neat if you ask me!

 With the Stash checking account, you won't pay monthly fees, get free ATM usage, and connect directly to your brokerage account.

-While the monthly fee appears low, the flat-fee is actually a con as it means you could be paying a higher annual fee than competitors who charge a percentage fee on your earnings.
+While the monthly fee appears low, the flat-fee means you could be paying a higher annual fee than competitors who charge a percentage fee on your earnings.
 This is only for accounts with investments lower than $5,000; once you cross that threshold, your earnings will make the fee worthwhile.

 Stash vs. competitors